We chose the name Signpost Sessions carefully.

 1. See: Name the reality of where we are.

 We invite you to join us.
-Not to be fixed, but to be found.
+Not to be fixed, but to find company, direction, and a little more clarity.